 Fidelity IRA Review

-Fidelity Investments is a top choice for retirement savings.
-It offers a wide range of IRA services along with many self-directed and advisory tools that can be highly beneficial for retirement accounts.
+Fidelity Investments is a top choice for retirement saving.
+It offers many IRA options and useful tools for both self-directed and advised accounts.

 Fidelity IRA Overview

-Fidelity provides six different IRA options: SEP, SIMPLE, Roth, Traditional, Minor, and Inherited.
-The Inherited IRA can be structured with Roth tax benefits if preferred.
-The Minor IRA is available only in Roth format.
+Fidelity offers SEP, SIMPLE, Roth, Traditional, Minor, and Inherited IRAs.
+Inherited IRAs can use the Roth tax setup if you choose.
+The Minor IRA is only available as a Roth.

-You can open multiple IRAs at Fidelity under one tax ID number, and all accounts, including taxable ones, can be managed with a single login.
+You can open multiple IRAs under one tax ID and manage them, plus any taxable accounts, with a single login.

 Fidelity IRA Minimums and Fees

-Fidelity has also eliminated commissions for online trades of U.S.-listed stocks and ETFs, which applies to IRAs as well.
+Like other discount brokers, Fidelity has $0 commissions on online trades of U.S. stocks and ETFs.
+This applies to IRAs too.

 Tradable Assets